 Ways to Prevent Falling Asleep at the Wheel

 Drowsy driving can be just as dangerous as drunk driving.
 Drowsiness affects alertness, reaction time, and perception, while falling asleep at the wheel is extremely likely to lead to a crash.
 In fact, studies have shown that a driver who has not slept for over 24 hours experiences similar effects to someone with a blood-alcohol content (BAC) of 0.10%, which is above the legal limit for driving.
 If you have a long drive ahead of you, there are a few tips and tricks for making sure that you are safe and alert on the road.
-Continue reading for advice on how to avoid falling asleep at the wheel, and call a dedicated Portland and Vancouver car crash lawyer if you have been hurt in a car accident in Oregon or Washington State.
+Continue reading for advice on how to avoid falling asleep at the wheel, and call a dedicated Vancouver car crash lawyer if you have been hurt in a car accident in Washington State.

 Get Enough Sleep